9 Things You Must Do For Vaginal Hygiene And Health

 Everyday Habits For A Healthy Vagina

 A healthy vagina is the basis of stellar sexual health and wellness.
 By practicing healthy habits and awareness, it's possible to avoid itches, rashes, and infections.
 Start by wiping right after a bowel movement.
 Avoid douches, scented soaps, and feminine hygiene products.
 Eating probiotic food like yogurt, kimchi, sauerkraut can keep the vaginal balance intact.
 Add in some Kegel exercises and yoga asanas to keep your vagina strong and flexible.

 When it comes to vaginal health, it’s crucial for women to pay attention.
 After all, a healthy vagina is an ecosystem in itself.
-This canal, which starts at the opening of the uterus is able to clean itself.
-This is all thanks to a healthy combination of good bacteria and delicately poised pH levels.
+This canal, which starts at the opening of the uterus, is able to clean itself – all thanks to a healthy combination of good bacteria and delicately poised pH levels.
 Together, these two things help healthy bacteria thrive and discourage harmful microbes from growing.
 However, this combination is also easy to tamper with.
 And while unhealthy hygiene practices are often responsible for most vaginal infections, even antibiotics can upset the healthy balance of vaginal microbes.

 This is exactly why maintaining prime vaginal health is key.
 By following these healthy habits, you can take care of the vagina and avoid uncomfortable infections once and for all.